flky-dev/blog.flky.dev/content/legal.md

 ## Contact
-Due to only using this site for personal purposes, we do not need to provide any contact information like address or name under German Law ( [§ 18 TMG 1)](https://www.gesetze-bayern.de/Content/Document/MStV-18) ).
+Due to only using this site for personal and purposes, we do not need to provide an imprint under German Law ( [§ 18 TMG 1)](https://www.gesetze-bayern.de/Content/Document/MStV-18) ).
 You can still reach us through email at `blog at flky dot dev` if you have any questions.

+---

 ## Privacy Policy